pelletier197/kotlin-stream-csv/README.md

 | List separator        | The character to use when converting a string to a collection (list, set)                     |  ,  |   :heavy_check_mark:   |        |     |

-## Known limitations
+## RFC-4180
-As for now, this implementation does not yet respect all specifications of [RFC-4180](https://tools.ietf.org/html/rfc4180).
+This implementation respects all specifications of [RFC-4180](https://tools.ietf.org/html/rfc4180).
-- Field containing line breaks is not yet supported
-- Escaping a double quote is not yet supported